How to Ask Investors for Funding

 Oftentimes, your first pitch doesn't yield the results you were hoping for, but don't give up hope.
 Keep working and continue trying to attract investors.
 Learn from your failed pitches, and focus on the positive aspects of the pitch to use the next time around.

 If you need help asking investors for funding, post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.